Trust & Provenance

 What Noosaga generates, what gets checked, and how to use the output responsibly.

-This page is the shortest honest answer to the trust question.
+This page is the shortest honest answer to the trust question: Noosaga is useful as a map, not as a final authority.

 Noosaga uses AI heavily, but it does not ask you to trust a single model response.
-It asks you to understand the workflow around that response.
+It asks you to inspect the workflow around that response: generation, verification, source cues, correction, and ongoing review.

-Most explanatory content on Noosaga begins as AI output:
+Most explanatory content on Noosaga begins as an AI-assisted draft:

 • framework articles